colinleefish/install-kubernetes-from-binaries/README.md

 This is a notebook I made while learning to install Kubernetes from binaries.
 I set up one Master and two Nodes.
 No scripts were used during the installation, and there's no HA setup.

-If Kubernetes were like a set of Lego bricks, I hope this notebook could serve as a simple (unofficial) manual.

-Barring any surprises, this notebook will be updated twice a year.

-## Notes

-Kubernetes version: v1.31.1

 This notebook is suitable for:

 - Developing an intuitive understanding of the various Kubernetes components